iamamanbirdi/ReactRedux/README.md

 # learnReactNative
-This repository contains all my React Native projects which will cover most of the topics of RN.
+This repository covers implementation of a React Native + Redux app.